East St. Louis, Illinois: 20th century

 East St. Louis continued to have an economy based on industry.
-Through and after World War II, many workers could make decent livings.
+During and after World War II, many workers made decent livings.
 It was named an All-America City in 1959 by the National Civic League.
 East St. Louis celebrated its centennial in 1961.
 It was known as the "Pittsburgh of the West".
-Its population had reached a peak of 82,366 residents in the 1950 census, the fourth-largest city in Illinois at the time.
+Its population reached a peak of 82,366 residents in the 1950 census, the fourth-largest city in Illinois at the time.

 Through the 1950s and later, the city's musicians were an integral creative force in blues, rock and roll and jazz.
 Some left and achieved national recognition, such as Ike & Tina Turner.
-The jazz great Miles Davis, who became internationally known, was born in nearby Alton and grew up in East St. Louis.
+The jazz trumpeter Miles Davis, who became internationally known, was born in nearby Alton and grew up in East St. Louis.
 The 1999 PBS series River of Song featured these musicians in its coverage of music from cities along the Mississippi River.

-The city suffered from the mid-century restructuring of heavy industry and railroads, which cost widespread loss of jobs.
-As a number of local factories began to close because of changes in industry, the railroad and meatpacking industries also were cutting back and moving jobs out of the region.
-This led to a precipitous loss of working and middle-class jobs.
+The city suffered from the mid-century restructuring of heavy industry and railroads, which caused widespread loss of jobs.
+As a number of local factories began to close because of changes in industry, the railroad and meatpacking industries also cut back and moved jobs out of the region.
+This led to a precipitous loss of working- and middle-class jobs.
 The city's financial conditions deteriorated.
 Elected in 1951, Mayor Alvin Fields tried funding measures that resulted in raising the city's bonded indebtedness and the property tax rate.
 More businesses closed as workers left the area to seek jobs in other regions.
 The more established white workers had an easier time gaining jobs in other localities, and the city population became increasingly black.
-"Brownfields" (areas with environmental contamination by heavy industry) have made redevelopment more difficult and expensive.
+Contaminated brownfield sites were expensive and difficult to redevelop.

 Street gangs appeared in city neighborhoods.
 Like other cities with endemic problems by the 1960s, violence added to residential mistrust and adversely affected the downtown retail base and the city's income.

-The construction of freeways also contributed to East St. Louis' decline.
+The construction of freeways also contributed to East St. Louis's decline.
 They were constructed through and broke up functioning neighborhoods and community networks, adding to the social disruption of the period.
-The freeways made it easier for residents to commute back and forth from suburban homes, so the wealthier people moved out to newer housing.
-East St. Louis adopted a number of programs to try to reverse decline: the Model Cities program, the Concentrated Employment Program, and Operation Breakthrough.
-The programs were not enough to offset the loss of industrial jobs due to national restructuring.
+The freeways made it easier for residents to commute back and forth from suburban homes, so wealthier people moved out to newer housing.
+East St. Louis adopted a number of programs to try to reverse decline—the Model Cities program, the Concentrated Employment Program, and Operation Breakthrough—but they did not offset the loss of industrial jobs due to national restructuring.